Benson00/Planning-lab/README.md

 ## Setup

-1. Download and install [Miniconda](https://docs.anaconda.com/miniconda/install/) for your System.
+1. Make sure to have Python installed in your System.

 2. Install Git:
    - On **Linux/Mac**: